 - 1. Name and address of the school or district site that the infected person physically occupied - 2.
-Date employer was notified of the positive test(s) - Last date each positive employee or student was at the school or district site - Date each positive employee/student began self-isolation - Name, email, and cell phone number of Principal or Director - 6.
-Number of staff/contractors and all other persons who were in the building on the date of positive case notification - 7.
-Number of students who were in the building on the date of positive case notification - 8.
-Type of School: Public, Charter, State-supported, Bureau of Indian Education (BIE), or Private. - 9.
-Role of the positive individual (for example: student, teacher, school administrator, food service, custodial, bus driver, counselor, librarian, school nurse, educational assistant, administrator, secretary) - 10.
-If a student, the grade the positive student is in - If a student, was the student on campus for athletics - 12.
-If a staff member, why was staff member on campus? - 13.
-Positive individual's name and date of birth.
+Date employer was notified of the positive test(s) - 3.
+Last date each positive employee or student was at the school or district site - 4.
+Date each positive employee/student began self-isolation - Name, email, and cell phone number of Principal or Director - 6.
+Type of School: Public, Charter, State-supported, Bureau of Indian Education (BIE), or Private. - 7.
+Role of the positive individual (for example: student, teacher, school administrator, food service, custodial, bus driver, counselor, librarian, school nurse, educational assistant, administrator, secretary) - 8.
+If a student, the grade the positive student is in - If a student, was the student on campus for athletics - 10.
+If a staff member, why was staff member on campus? - 11.
+Positive individual's name and date of birth. - 12.
+Home mailing address of the positive individual - 13.
+Email address of the positive individual (or parent) - 14.
+Phone number of the positive individual (or parent)

-- 14. Home mailing address of the positive individual - 15.
-Email address of the positive individual (or parent) - Phone number of the positive individual ( or parent) - 17.
-Have you notified NMENV for employee cases? - 18.
+- 15. Have you notified NMENV for employee cases? - 16.
 What date were families notified of the positive case?
 If they have not been notified yet, what date will they be notified?
-Please feel free to use the Positive Case Letter template provided on page 27 of this Toolkit, printed on your school/district letterhead (also available in Spanish). - 19.
+Please feel free to use the Positive Case Letter template provided on page 30 of this Toolkit, printed on your school/district letterhead (also available in Spanish). - 17.
 On what date were staff notified of the positive case?
 If they have not been notified yet, what date will they be notified?
-Please feel free to use the Positive Case Letter template provided in this Toolkit, printed on your school/district letterhead (also available in Spanish). - 20.
-What type of reentry model was the district or school in when notified of the positive case?
-(For example: Full Reentry; Hybrid (ES), (ES, MS), (ES, MS, HS) or Small Groups of PreK-3, and/or Students with Disabilities only) - 21.
-Which parts of the school site or building have you closed or will you close? (classroom, wing, school, cafeteria) - 22.
-Is the case related to an earlier case at your school that you know of? - 23.
-If the case is related to an earlier case, on what date was the school notified of the earlier case? - 24.
-How many individuals are in the cohort of the positive case? - 25.
-How many student close contacts were identified? - 26.
-How many staff close contacts were identified? - 27.
-On what date did the school or impacted area reopen? - 28.
-How long was the school (fully or partially) closed? - 29: Has the case received one or more vaccine shots?
+Please feel free to use the Positive Case Letter template provided in this Toolkit, printed on your school/district letterhead (also available in Spanish). - 18.
+Which parts of the school site or building have you closed or will you close? (classroom, wing, school, cafeteria) - 19.
+Is the case related to an earlier case at your school that you know of? - 20.
+If the case is related to an earlier case, on what date was the school notified of the earlier case? - 21.
+How many individuals are in the cohort of the positive case? - 22.
+How many student close contacts were identified? - 23.
+How many staff close contacts were identified? - 24.
+On what date did the school or impacted area reopen? - 25.
+How long was the school (fully or partially) closed? - 26.
+Has the case received one or more vaccine shots?
 If so, when and which one?